Fraser River Floodplain

 Learn about the Fraser River floodplain and its history within Surrey.

-The Fraser River frontage within the City of Surrey is approximately 22km long, with dykes protecting most of the shorelines, as seen in the attached map.
+The Fraser River frontage within the City of Surrey is approximately 22km long, with dykes protecting most of the shorelines.
+View a map.
 The Fraser River floodplain encompasses 776 hectares of developed land that includes a high-density mix of industrial and residential properties.

 The flood plain is serviced by 4 pump stations that drain rainwater and groundwater from behind the dykes at times of high river levels due to either tides, storm surges or annual freshet conditions.